Best Universities in London For International Students

 Some safe student areas include Richmond, Kingston, Wimbledon, and Greenwich.
 These places are peaceful and have good transport.
 They also have less crime.
 Many students also live in Ealing, Hampstead, or near university campuses.

 London Business School (LBS) is the top choice.
 It ranks among the world’s best.
 King’s College, Imperial, and UCL also have strong MBA programs.
-They offer good networks, expert teachers, and real-world learning.
+They offer excellent networks, expert teachers, and hands-on learning experiences.
 LBS is expensive but very respected worldwide.

 How much bank balance is required for a UK student visa?

 Yes, it does.
-The post-study work visa UK (Graduate Route Visa) lets you stay after studying.
+The post-study work visa in the UK (Graduate Route Visa) allows you to stay after completing your studies.
 You can stay 2 years after your degree.
-PhD graduates can stay for 3 years, providing a pathway to permanent residency for eligible graduates.
+PhD graduates can stay for up to 3 years, providing a pathway to permanent residency for eligible candidates.
 You don’t need a job offer to apply.
 Just apply before your student visa expires.

 Which London university is best for engineering?